justincfeng/PoMiN/README.md

 timestepping scheme, based on the distances and velocities of the two closest particles.
 Support for parallel computing has not yet been implemented.

-For more, see link:doc/pomin.pdf[pomin.pdf].
+For more, see our PoMiN paper:

-pomin takes input from the standard input (stdin) and outputs to the standard output (stdout); both of which are in the comma-separated values (CSV) format (see the *INPUT* and *OUTPUT* sections).

-For more information about using stdin and stdout, see the *NOTES* section below.
-Also see the *EXAMPLES* section for some useful uses.

-## Options

-Print debug (e.g., auxiliary values and metadata) information to stdout.

-    -d

-Print verbose (e.g., wall-time) information to stderr.

-    -v

-Which parts of the Hamiltonian to use:

-    -p <parts>

-    where <parts> is one of the following (see paper for definitions of H1, H2, H3):

-    1    to use H1 only
-    12   to use H1+H2
-    13   to use H1+H3 or
-    123  to use H1+H2+H3 (full Hamiltonian, default)
+https://arxiv.org/abs/1805.00813 [Feng, J., Baumann, M., Hall, B., Doss, J., Spencer, L., Matzner, R., Ap.
+J. 859, 130 (2018)]

 ## Input

-Input must be read from stdin as one line in the following format:
+Input must be read from a CSV file with one line in the following format:

     description,start-time,end-time,timestep,iterations,courant-number,gravitational-constant,number-of-particles,mass_1,qx_1,qy_1,qz_1,px_1,py_1,pz_1,mass_2,qx_2,...